david-why/mcr/frontend/README.md

 This is the user-facing website section for the project.
 It is built with [Vue.js](https://vuejs.org/) and [Ant Design Vue](https://www.antdv.com/).

+The website is deployed to Render at [https://mcr.onrender.com/](https://mcr.onrender.com/).
+The deployment is triggered automatically when a commit is pushed to the `main` branch.

 ## Development

 1. Run `npm install` to install the dependencies.
 2. Run `npm run dev` to start the development server.

-If you want to enable the sharing feature, you can run the backend server and create a `.env` file in the root directory with the following content:
+If you want to enable the sharing feature, you can run the backend server (see [the backend README](../backend/README.md) for instructions) and create a `.env` file in the root directory with the following content:

 ```properties
 VITE_SHARE_BACKEND = http://localhost:7071/api